Tsugaru Tamenobu: Early life

-Much about the early life of Tamenobu and the ancestry of the Ōura clan is uncertain.
-Tamenobu was born in 1550, as the adopted son and heir of Ōura Tamenori, a retainer of the Nanbu clan, based at Sannohe Castle.
+Tamenobu was born on January 18, 1550, as the adopted son and heir of Ōura Tamenori, a retainer of the Nanbu clan, based at Sannohe Castle.
 He succeeded his father in 1567 or 1568 as castellan of Ōura Castle, located in what is now part of the city of Hirosaki.
-According to later Tsugaru clan records, the clan was descended from the noble Fujiwara clan and had an ancient claim to ownership of the Tsugaru region of northern Honshu; however, according to the records of their rivals, the Nanbu clan, Tamenobu was born as either Nanbu Tamenobu or Kuji Tamenobu, from a minor branch house of the Nanbu and was driven from the clan due to discord with his elder brother.
-In any event, the Ōura were hereditary vice-district magistrate (郡代補佐, gundai hosa) under the Nanbu clan's local magistrate Ishikawa Takanobu; however, in 1571 Tamenobu attacked and killed Ishikawa and began taking the Nanbu clan's castles in the Tsugaru region one after another.
-He captured castles at Ishikawa, Daikoji and Aburakawa, and soon gathered support of many former Nanbu retainers in the region.
+According to later Tsugaru clan records, the clan was descended from the noble Fujiwara clan and had an ancient claim to ownership of the Tsugaru region of northern Honshu.
+However, according to the records of their rivals, the Nanbu clan, Tamenobu was born as either Nanbu Tamenobu or Kuji Tamenobu, from a minor branch house of the Nanbu and was driven from the clan due to discord with his elder brother.
+In any event, the Ōura were hereditary vice-district magistrate (郡代補佐, gundai hosa) under the Nanbu clan's local magistrate Ishikawa Takanobu.
+In 1571, Tamenobu attacked and killed Ishikawa.
+One after another, he took the Nanbu clan's castles in the Tsugaru region.
+He captured castles at Ishikawa, Daikoji and Aburakawa, and he soon gathered the support of many former Nanbu retainers in the region.

 Independence from the Nanbu

 In 1582, with the death of Nanbu Harumasa, the Nanbu clan collapsed into numerous factions.
-The 25th hereditary clan chieftain, Nanbu Harutsugu, was a boy of 13, and soon died under uncertain circumstances, and the Kunohe branch of the clan under the warlord Kunohe Masazane began to expand its influence over the Sannohe main branch.
-Given these circumstances, Tamenobu declared that the western Nanbu territories under his control would be independent for Nanbu rule.
+The 25th hereditary clan chieftain, Nanbu Harutsugu, was a boy of 13 who soon died under uncertain circumstances.
+Following Harutsugu's death, the Kunohe branch of the clan under the warlord Kunohe Masazane began to expand its influence over the Sannohe main branch.
+Given these circumstances, Tamenobu declared the western Nanbu territories under his control would be independent from Nanbu rule.
 Proclaimed a traitor by the Nanbu clan, rivals Nanbu Nobunao and Kunohe Masazane both called for Tamenobu's death.
-Tamenobu was successful in taking castle after castle in the region due to the divided state of the Nanbu clan, but realising that in the long term he would need to solicit outside help, he approached the Mogami clan for an introduction to the regime of Toyotomi Hideyoshi.
+Tamenobu successfully took castle after castle in the region due to the divided state of the Nanbu clan, but realizing that in the long term he would need to solicit outside help, he approached the Mogami clan for an introduction to the regime of Toyotomi Hideyoshi.
 Tamenobu initially departed by boat from Ajigasawa, but inclement winds blew the boat north as far as Matsumae.
-He made attempts to reach Hideyoshi overland in 1586, 1587 and 1588, but was blocked each time by hostile forces in the territories to the south of Tsugaru.
+He made attempts to reach Hideyoshi overland in 1586, 1587, and 1588, but he was blocked each time by hostile forces in the territories to the south of Tsugaru.